lordmulder/MParallel/README.md

 ## `--abort`

 Abort batch, if any command failed to execute.
 By default, if any command failed, e.g. because the process could *not* be created or because it returned a *non-zero* exit code, other pending commands will still get a chance to run.
-If this option is set, the whole batch (queue) will be aborted, as soon as one command has failed.
+If this option is set, the whole batch (queue) will be *aborted*, as soon as one command has failed.

 ## `--no-jobctrl`